 If you’re out and about, remember to turn off your GPS, since by not doing so you are telling everyone who sees them that you are not home.
 By doing that, you are inviting burglars from all over to break into your home.

-The Internet can be a dangerous place if you don't know how to keep yourself safe, but now you know what you need to do to keep your social media accounts secure.
-How do you keep your social media accounts safe?
+The Internet can be a dangerous place if you don’t know how to keep yourself safe, but now you know what you need to do to keep your social media accounts secure.
+How do you secure your social media accounts?
 Let me know in the comments.